Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Are Community Interest Companies the same as charities?

-Their aims can be much broader than a charity’s, meaning that they can be set up to generate income for charities.
+Their aims can be much broader than a charity’s, meaning they can be set up to generate income for charities.
 Charities often set up subsidiary CICs to manage their commercial activities, or for related work like lobbying whilst the charity delivers on its aims.
-Sometimes CICs will be set up as joint ventures between charities and public bodies to deliver on mutually beneficial aims.

-Do charities, Community Interest Companies and not-for-profits submit tax returns?
+Do not-for-profits submit tax returns?

 An organisation’s reporting requirements usually depend on its structure.
-A good place to start is whether or not the organisation is a registered charity.
+A good place to start is whether or not the organisation is a registered charity:

 • An organisation which isn’t a registered charity will need to submit a tax return

-If it does need to, the type of tax return an organisation submits depends on its legal structure.
 For instance, Community Interest Companies, regular companies which are not-for-profit, and charities set up as a limited company or unincorporated organisation must submit Company Tax Returns.
 A charity set up as a trust must complete a Trust and Estate Self Assessment tax return.

 Comprehensive tax return services